Human Resource Services

 Overview

 The search process for Merit and P&S staff is a collaborative effort designed to identify and match highly qualified professionals with an advertised vacancy.
-Led by a hiring official or a search chair and search committee, applicant evaluation and selection is guided by the HRS employment team and the Office of Compliance and Equity Management.
+Led by a hiring official/search admin or a search chair and search committee, candidate evaluation and selection is guided by the HRS employment team.

 Stage 1